stanford-ssi/balloons-VALBAL/README.md

 ![alt text](valbal.jpg "ValBal")

-# Flight States:
-The avionics uses an Event Driven Programming model in order to clearly transition between states of operation.

-#### States
-1. Pre-Launch
- - 1a.
-Startup initialization
- - 1b.
-Debug Mode
-2. Launch
- - 2a.
-Flight Mode
- - 2b.
-Equilibration
-3. Termination
- - 3a.
-Descent
- - 3b.
-Hibernation
- - 3c.
-Recovery

 # Code Architecture:
 The avionics flight software operates on a read-eval loop in order to change states and respond to its environment.